 Haode Zhang 张皓德

-I am a rising fourth-year undergraduate student at Shanghai Jiao Tong University, majoring in Mechanical Engineering.
-I'm currently a visiting student at UMD, working with Prof. Ruohan Gao and Ph.D. mentor Kelin Yu.
+I am a fourth-year undergraduate student at Shanghai Jiao Tong University, majoring in Mechanical Engineering.
+I'm currently working with Prof. Ruohan Gao and Ph.D. mentor Kelin Yu at UMD.
 I was also fortunate to work with Prof. Wanxin Jin from ASU and Prof. Yong-Lu Li from SJTU during my undergraduate.

 Email / Scholar / Twitter / Github / LinkedIn